Bylaws of the League of Women Voters of New MexicoLast updated May 2019

 Section 3.
 Dues.

-Members enrolled in local Leagues shall pay annual dues as adopted at Annual Meeting.
+- Members enrolled in local Leagues shall pay annual dues as adopted at their Annual Meeting.

-Dues for members-at-large (MALs) shall be recommended by the state board and adopted at state Convention.
+- Dues for members-at-large shall be recommended by the state board and adopted at state Convention.

 Section 4.
 Per Member Payment.

-The state treasurer shall make a per member payment to LWVUS for each MAL in accordance with the bylaws and procedures of LWVUS.
+- The state treasurer shall make a PMP to LWVUS for each member-at-large in accordance with the bylaws and procedures of LWVUS.

 Article VIII.
 CONVENTION

-The Convention shall consist of the delegates chosen by the members through the local Leagues and state MAL units as prescribed in Section 4 of this article, and the members of the state board of LWVNM.
+Section 2.
+Composition.
+The Convention shall consist of the delegates chosen by the members through the local Leagues and member-at-large units as prescribed in Section 4 of this article and the members of the state board of LWVNM.

-The president and one delegate who shall be chosen by the board of each local League; each local League having more than 15 voting members shall be entitled to one additional delegate for each additional 25 voting members or major fraction thereof.
+- The president or designated liaison and one delegate who shall be chosen by the board of each local League; each local League having more than 15 voting members shall be entitled to one additional delegate for each additional 25 voting members or major fraction thereof.

-Each state MAL unit shall be entitled to one delegate chosen by their members.
+- Each member-at-large unit shall be entitled to one delegate chosen by their members.

-Members-at-large shall be represented by a MAL representative to be selected by the state board.
+- Members-at-large shall be represented by a member-at-large delegate to be selected by the state board.

-In the event any delegate chosen is unable to attend the Convention, a substitute may be selected by the board of the local League, provisional League, or state MAL unit.
+- In the event any delegate chosen is unable to attend the Convention, a substitute may be selected by the board of the local League, provisional League, or member-at-large unit.

 Article IX.
 COUNCIL.

-The Council shall be composed of the following delegates: the presidents of the local Leagues, or an alternate in the event the president is unable to attend; one delegate chosen by each local League and each state MAL unit; a MAL representative to be selected by the state board; and all members of the LWVNM state board.
+Section 2.
+Composition.
+The Council shall be composed of the following delegates: the presidents of the local Leagues, or an alternate in the event the president is unable to attend; one delegate chosen by each local League and each member-at-large unit; a member-at-large representative to be selected by the state board; and all members of the LWVNM state board.

 The Council shall confirm or modify the budget for the ensuing year and shall transact such other business as shall be presented by the state board.